 Simple English definitions for legal terms

-Read a random definition: specific
+Read a random definition: charged with notice

 Investigatory interrogation is when the police ask someone questions to try to find out information about a crime.
 This can be intense questioning if the person is suspected of committing the crime, or just routine questioning if they are not in custody.
 If the police are questioning someone who is in custody, they have to give them a warning called Miranda rights.
 This is to make sure the person knows they have the right to remain silent and to have a lawyer present during questioning.